BIMO-Team/YAne/README.md

 # Package installation
 **1. Download package (Linux-64)**

-To download the pacakge, use the following link: https://anonymous.4open.science/api/repo/YAne-1406/zip
+To download the pacakge, use the following link: https://anonymous.4open.science/api/repo/YAne-1406/zip or click the icon "zip" on the top right of this page.

 **2. Install package dependencies and create environment**